bruberg/flashcache-munin/README.md

 # flashcache_stats
-A simple plugin that graphs statistics from a FlashCache device.
+A simple munin plugin that graphs statistics from a FlashCache device.

+Relays on the output of `/sbin/dmsetup status cachedev`.